 We are the only national pro-life organization dedicated to training and equipping college, high school, middle, med, and law students.
 We know that Planned Parenthood and the abortion industry directly target young people for business, and the youth drive our culture.
 Yet, for too long, young people were simply an after thought in the pro-life movement.
 This generation deserves a full-time ministry dedicated to training and mobilizing them to abolish abortion on their campuses, in their communities, and across the nation.
 Click here to learn more about our strategy.

 Every program and employee within Students for Life has measurable goals to achieve each school year.
-We monitor our impact by measuring the number of student pro-life organizations we serve, the activity/quality level of each student pro-life organization, the number of students we mentor and train and their in-kind volunteer hours, the number of Students for Life groups and student leaders participating in our National Conferences, regional workshops, fellowships, and community mobilizations, and the earned media value of our narrative-shifting campaigns.
+We monitor our impact by measuring the number of student pro-life organizations we serve; the activity/quality level of each student pro-life organization; the number of students we mentor, train, and their in-kind volunteer hours; the number of Students for Life groups and student leaders participating in our conferences, regional workshops, fellowships, and community mobilizations; and the earned media value of our narrative-shifting campaigns.
 We do not measure the number of babies our efforts have spared from abortion as that is simply an impossible number to estimate as our student leaders and team members are on multiple campuses each day educating students about the truth of abortion and creating tangible support services.
 On most days, we never know just how many pregnant women in crisis we’ve reached as only a few come back years later to tell us their stories.
 Click here to watch how one Students for Life leader saved a mother and her son from abortion.

 Absolutely!
 Students for Life strives to partner with numerous organizations each year.
-At our National Conference, students meet representatives from more than 30 organizations, and we frequently spotlight other pro-life organizations in our digital media outreach.
+At our National Pro-Life Summit, students meet representatives from more than 30 organizations, and we frequently spotlight other pro-life organizations in our digital media outreach.
 Students for Life has been honored to help lead several national coalitions such as WomenBetrayed, Stop the Abortion Mandate, and the first-ever Defund Planned Parenthood Coalition all the way back in 2008.
-We frequently partner with organizations like F.O.C.U.S., Susan B. Anthony List, Live Action, Alliance Defending Freedom, March for Life, 40 Days for Life, Equal Rights Institute, Sisters of Life, Thomas More Legal Society, Sidewalk Advocates for Life, Americans United for Life, Family Research Council.
+We frequently partner with organizations like F.O.C.U.S., Susan B. Anthony List, Live Action, Alliance Defending Freedom, 40 Days for Life, Equal Rights Institute, Sisters of Life, Thomas More Legal Society, Sidewalk Advocates for Life, Americans United for Life, and the Family Research Council.

 Yes!
 Students for Life of America is a registered 501(c)3 organization, and all donations are tax-deductible.
 If you need SFLA’s Tax ID number, call our office at (540) 834-4600.

 Yes.
-If you donate online you will be notified by email immediately.
-If you donate online, by mail, or over the phone, you will receive a receipt in the mail within a few weeks of your donation.
+If you donate online, you will be notified by email immediately.
+If you donate online, via mail, or over the phone, you will receive a receipt in the mail within a few weeks of your donation.

 The transaction on your credit card statement will reflect a payment through “Webconnex.”